naturalnat/sellcycle_frontend/README.md

 Navigate to index.html to interact with the frontend.

 From here, the user can:
-    sign in
+    sign in,
-    browse listings
+    browse listings,
     contact seller

 When signed in, the user can access additional features:
-    create a listing
+    create a listing,
     delete their listing